 Meanwhile, this year in LA we have had a few weeks of mostly gray, rainy days.
-This water is incredibly needed, and so for this rain I am grateful.
-Except selfishly, when the alarm clock pierces my consciousness on a gray, soggy morning, it’s even more difficult than usual to get up for work.
+This water is incredibly needed, and so I am grateful.
+Except selfishly, when the alarm clock pierces my consciousness on a gray, soggy morning, I’m not so motivated to get up for work.
 I may have some degree of Seasonal Affective Disorder – I like to say that I’m solar-powered!
-I’m also not much of a morning person – the less expected of me prior to noon, the better.

 But for the past few days, I have stepped outside in the morning into a gently falling, misting rain that necessitates only sporadic strokes from my windshield wipers.
 The cars – oh, the metropolis of LA – swoosh by more melodically.
 The LA River, our flood channel, is swollen and actually rushing, far from its usual concrete-encased trickle.
 I’ve noticed hills in the distance, plants alongside freeway entrances, foliage along mountain trails, and lawns that appear startlingly, emerald green.
 Tree trunks, darkened with raindrops, appear somehow sexy with the deeper contrast of colors.
 The SMELL of the air is delightfully crisp and alive, invigorating me as it infiltrates my lungs.